Sue Taei Ocean Daughters

-Each of the Sue Taei Ocean Fellows brings the insights of traditional Indigenous knowledge to some of the most pressing challenges for sustainable development in the Pacific region.
+Our Sue Taei Ocean Daughters bring the insights of traditional Indigenous knowledge to some of the most pressing challenges for sustainable development in the Pacific region.
 They exemplify the love that their villages raised them in, the empathy that is needed when in the face of adversity and the spirit of Sue Taei, whose passion for ocean conservation and dedication to mentoring future generations of Indigenous women leaders in the region carries on through their work.

 Naima Te Maile Fifita